the-rdk/the-rdk.github.io/content/book/the_fourth_political_theory.md

 From what can be deciphered Dugin proposes an amalgamation of the strengths of communism and fascism.
 The result is an "anti-racist" endorsement for segregation, an embrace of collective identity and an appeal to the value of tradition.
 Also known as fascism with a few extra steps and a spot of paint.

 Although the book fails in its intended objective, it remains a recommended read.
-Though you'll want to skim some of the weaker chapters.
+Though you'll want to skim the weaker chapters.

 # Selected Passages